lucavallin/gnaro/README.md

 ## Development
 `gnaro` is developed using [Visual Studio Code](https://code.visualstudio.com/) and [GitHub Codespaces](https://github.com/codespaces).
 The repository contains all the necessary configuration files to use these tools effectively.
-`gnaro` relies on low-level Linux features, so it must be run on a Linux system.
-[GitHub Codespaces](https://github.com/codespaces) acts weird at times when tweaking low-level container settings: I found [getutm.app](https://getutm.app) to work well with [Debian](http://debian.org) on my Mac when in doubt.

 The included `Makefile` provides a few targets useful for development: